agas1911/firestick-loader/README.md

 - **Install Busybox** \****ROOT REQUIRED***\*

-    - GUI Install (Automatically Does All The Work To Click Everything, Install and Remove APK After)
+    - GUI Install (Automatically Does All The Work To Click Everything, Install, and Remove APK After)
 	- Has a Terminal Version That Uses a Shell Script

 - **Disable Amazon Bloat** \****ROOT REQUIRED***\*